I tried ‘the best kettlebell workout’ and it hit my whole body in 10 minutes

 - Press-up x10

-The quicker you can complete the workout with good technique, the better.
+The faster you can complete the workout with good technique, the better.
 If you’re a beginner, you can start with five goblet squats and five press-ups for a shorter workout.
-You can also adjust the weight of the kettlebell to adjust the difficulty of the session, although John says a 20kg or 10kg kettlebell will “adequately challenge” most men and women respectively.
+You can also change the weight of the kettlebell to adjust the difficulty of the session, although John says a 20kg or 10kg kettlebell will “adequately challenge” most men and women respectively.

 The workout: How I got on